TomVincentUK/snompy/docs/guide/intro.rst

 You can also refer to the detailed explanations of the functions used in the :doc:`../API/index`.
-The rest of this guide will take you through the workings of the two models, and also give tips on how the model can be used to help analyse SNOM data.
+The rest of this guide will take you through the workings of the two models, and also give tips on how the models can be used to help analyse SNOM data.

 The examples in this guide rely heavily on ``numpy``, a Python package for